Your browser version is no longer supported, so you may experience issues while using this site.

 You can receive your CTP policy documents via email and we may send you reminders via sms.
 You can consent to receiving your CTP policy documents electronically when setting up your CTP insurance online or when you contact to set up or renew your CTP policy.
 All you need to provide is a regularly used email address and mobile phone number.
 If you consent to receiving your CTP policy documents electronically you will not receive policy documents and communications via post.

-If you have a light vehicle (vehicles with GVM less than 4.5 tonnes), you have the option to choose between a 6 month or 12 month term.
 As long as you pay for both the CTP Insurance and registration within 21 days of the due date, you can choose a 6 month term for the renewal of your CTP.

 If it’s been more than 21 days since your registration was due, you can only choose the 12 month period, unless there are ‘extenuating circumstances’ for us to accept the late payment.